 In the majority of school building projects, this stage includes the planning application, the application for Fire Cert and Disability Access Cert and the pre-qualification of contractors.
 It also includes the preparation of complex and detailed tender documents.

-Over the past year, some school building projects have undergone a longer than normal Stage 2b process.
-This can be due to a complicated or detailed planning application, appeals to An Bord Pleanála, complications around decant arrangements or issues relating to the site.
 Furthermore, in completing Stage 2(b), Design Teams are now required to upgrade design details to ensure that new school buildings are Near Zero Energy Buildings (NZEB) in compliance with the 2017 amendment to Part L of the current Building Regulations.
 In many cases this has involved a second planning application to allow for the installation of photovoltaic panels on the roof following receipt of the initial planning permission.

 The status of large scale projects being delivered under my school building programme is regularly updated on my Department’s website ww.education.ie